Health Insurance

 Important Nuance: Dialysis Coverage

-Many modern plans now cover dialysis as a day care procedure — meaning you don't need 24-hour hospitalization.
-Check if your plan covers day care dialysis.
-Plans from HDFC ERGO, Aditya Birla, and Care Health include dialysis in their day care coverage.
+Many modern plans now cover dialysis as a day care procedure - meaning you don't need 24-hour hospitalization.
+Check if your plan covers day care dialysis, as many leading insurers now include it in their day care coverage.

 Which Plans Accept Kidney Disease Patients?